This exploration is for all ages, as the colored smilies show. You can do the floating eggs experiment with your whole family together!

 Step 2: Floating Eggs Experiment

-You will need three clear cups or jars, three eggs, water, and table salt.
+You will need three clear cups or beakers, three eggs, water, and table salt.
 You can also use food coloring to make things brighter if you like.

 First, carefully put an egg into a glass of warm water.
 If you like you can add food coloring to the glass of water just to make it prettier.
 The egg will sink because it is more dense than the water.